wwchang/dotfiles/.mutt/README.markdown

 ### query
 Q -- query external program
 C-T -- complete when input address in new composed mail.
+C-i -- open mailboxes list, and jump(search) to Stack Exchange folder to access sub-mailboxes.

 # add at same time ( sync )